Multimorbidity: Mental health

 Physical and mental health conditions can adversely impact the other through a number of pathways, and have significant impact on health and wellbeing.
 For people whose long-term conditions include severe mental illness, the lifespan can be 10–20 years less than the general population.
 For them, addressing the underlying risk factors for physical health problems is critical to good outcomes.

 There is considerable evidence that having multiple long-term physical conditions can lead to the development of both depression and anxiety.
-There are many factors which might explain why physical multimorbidity affects mental health including chronic pain, frailty, symptom burden, functional impairment, reduced quality of life, increased levels of inflammation, and polypharmacy.
+There are many factors which might explain why physical multi-morbidity affects mental health including chronic pain, frailty, symptom burden, functional impairment, reduced quality of life, increased levels of inflammation, and polypharmacy.
 Evidence from large population studies from the United Kingdom and China suggests that specific combinations of physical conditions increase the risk of developing depression and anxiety more than others, such as co-occurring respiratory disorders and co-occurring painful and gastrointestinal disorders.
 There has been a scarcity of economic evaluations concerning interventions for managing individuals with mental-physical multimorbidity, including depression.
 A recent systematic review identified four intervention types (collaborative care, self-management, telephone-based, and antidepressant treatment)) that were assessed for cost-effectiveness in high-income countries.
-However, such evaluations are currently lacking in low-income and middle-income countries.
+However, such evaluations are currently absent in low-income and middle-income countries as no studies have been identified in these regions.

+Strategies to prevent the onset of depression or depressive episodes in people with long-term physical conditions include psychological interventions and pharmacological interventions, however the long-term effectiveness and benefits of these approaches is very uncertain.

 Healthcare

 People with multimorbidity face many challenges because of the way health systems are organised.
 Most health systems are designed to cater for people with a single chronic condition.
 Some of the difficulties experienced by people with multiple long-term conditions include: poor coordination of medical care, managing multiple medications (polypharmacy), high costs associated with treatment, increases in their time spent managing illness, difficulty managing multiple illness management regimes, and aggravation of one condition by symptoms or treatment of another.

 There is growing recognition that living with multiple long-term conditions leads to complex and challenging burdens for people living with MLTC themselves but also health care professionals working in the health system looking after those with long-term conditions.
 Living with multiple-long term conditions can be burdensome in terms of managing the illness, particularly if the diagnoses results in polypharmacy (taking multiple medicines).
-The MEMORABLE study sought to understand how to improve medication management for people with MLTC.
-They identified five burdens that make managing medicines challenging: when the purpose of reviewing medicines is not clear to the person; when a lack of information prevents the person contributing to decisions about their health; when people with MLTC don't see the same health care professional consistently; when people are seen by lots of different professionals working across different services; and when the health service does not recognise the experiences of people living with MLTC.